-Policies & Consequences
+Policies and Consequences

-We've collected cell phone policies from schools around the country to help you create the right policy for your school.
+We've collected cellphone policies from schools around the country to help you create the right policy for your school

 Policies